Fay Sampson’s Family History

 In 1849, Ann’s third cousin Thomas Clayson Mourilyan, died.
 He had been born in Prospect Place, Deal, where Lord Carrington had once owned property.
 His father, and probably Thomas himself, was a gentleman.
 After his death, an imposter stole his identity.
 The man posed as a doctor and delivered a child.
 He was later prosecuted for identity theft and the case was reported in the newspapers.[7]

-The family have not been found in the 1841 census, but in 1851 they were living in Alfred Square.
+In 1851 the family were living in Alfred Square.
 Richard’s birthplace is given as Newport Pagnell.

 1851 Census.
 Deal.
 17 Alfred Square